QuickBooks Blog

 Jump to:

-Section 199A is a qualified business income (QBI) deduction.
-Using it, domestic businesses can deduct roughly 20% of their QBI, along with 20% of their publicly traded partnership income (PTP) and real estate investment trust (REIT) income.
+Using the deduction, domestic businesses can deduct roughly 20% of their QBI, along with 20% of their publicly traded partnership income (PTP) and real estate investment trust (REIT) income.

-The deduction is limited to 20% of taxable income, but this deduction isn’t for everyone.
-There are income limitations, as well as business limitations.
-Specified service trades or businesses (SSTBs), such as businesses performing health, law, and accounting services, may still get a partial deduction if their income falls within the ranges.
+The deduction is limited to 20% of taxable income, but may be less depending on your situation.
+For instance, specified service trades or businesses (SSTBs), such as businesses performing health, law, and accounting services, may only get a partial deduction when their income falls within the phase-out range.

 • Sole proprietorships